tanvir-git/odoo-documentation/content/applications/inventory_and_mrp/inventory/management/products/usage.rst

 product(s) will be packaged into.

 Click :guilabel:`Add a line` to include each additional package used.
-Enter the desired amount in the :guilabel:`Done` field to specify the amount of products go into the :guilabel:`Destination Package`.
+Enter the desired amount in the :guilabel:`Done` field to specify the amount of products that will go into the :guilabel:`Destination Package`.

 Multiple packages in a single delivery
 --------------------------------------